fao001/blazortailwind/README.md

 # blazortailwind
-Using this template to create a Blazor + TailwindCSS
+Use this template to create a Blazor + TailwindCSS